royyandzakiy/esp-idf-mqtt-basic/README.md

     - MQTT Broker Username (keep empty if there is none)
     - MQTT Broker Password (keep empty if there is none)
 - Build, Flash, Monitor
-- Check you broker for the topic `/topic/qos1`, there should be a message `data_3`
+- Check/subscribe your broker for the topic `/topic/qos1`, there should be a message `data_3` sent by the device
-- You can test the mqtt of the device by publishing to the topic `/topic/qos0`
+- You can test if the mqtt of the device is working by publishing to the topic `/topic/qos0`, and checking the serial monitor
 - enjoy!

 ## To do: